ruixucomp/ruixucomp.github.io/_pages/about.md

     I am currently a postdoctoral scholar in Department of Chemistry at Stanford University, under the supervision of <a href="https://mtzweb.stanford.edu/" target="_blank" rel="noopener noreferrer">Todd Martínez</a>.
 I obtained my Ph.D. in Mechanical Engineering at Stanford University with <a href="https://nanoenergy.stanford.edu/" target="_blank" rel="noopener noreferrer">Hai Wang</a>.
   </li>
   <li>
     My research aims to develop new fundamentals and computational approaches to high-speed reacting flows and their applications for a sustainable aerospace future.
-I build multiscale simulation platforms integrating <em>ab initio</em> molecular modeling, chemical kinetic modeling, and turbulence-resolved flow simulations with the aid of data-driven methods. <!--For details, please visit my <a href="/research/" target="_blank" rel="noopener noreferrer">research page</a>. -->
+I build multiscale simulation platforms integrating <em>ab initio</em> molecular modeling, chemical kinetic modeling, and turbulence-resolved flow simulations with the aid of data-driven methods.
+For details, please visit my <a href="/research/" target="_blank" rel="noopener noreferrer">research page</a>.
   </li>
 </ul>